 Depending on numbers & age, each main coach can coach approximately 18 children.
 However, we also employ a number of Junior Coaches which increases the group size potential.
-Usually the coach per child ratio is much smaller than these figures mentioned especially for younger children that can be 1 coach to 8 children depending on level of coach.
+Usually, the coach per child ratio is much smaller than these figures mentioned especially for younger children which can be 1 coach to 8 children depending on the level of coach.

 “What type of food/drink do I need to pack for the day?”